CamReasoner: Reinforcing Camera Movement Understanding via Structured Spatial Reasoning: Conclusions

 \section{Conclusions}

 In this paper, we introduced \textbf{CamReasoner}, a framework that reformulates camera movement understanding as a structured ego-motion inference task.
-By employing the O-T-A paradigm, the model explicitly decouples camera motion from complex backgrounds through spatial-temporal reasoning.
-Our construction of a Large-scale Inference Trajectory Suite, comprising 18k SFT and 38k RL samples, provides a foundational resource for teaching models cinematic logic.
-Experimental results show that CamReasoner-7B establishes a new state-of-the-art, achieving 78.4\% accuracy in binary classification and outperforming GPT-4o by over 40\%.
-Furthermore, our pioneering use of Reinforcement Learning for logical alignment effectively mitigates hallucinations in challenging scenarios like Confusable Motion.
-By bridging visual perception and structured deduction, CamReasoner offers a powerful foundation for future advancements in automated film analysis and controllable video synthesis.
+By employing the O-T-A paradigm, the model explicitly decouples camera motion from complex backgrounds through spatio-temporal reasoning.
+Our construction of a Large-scale Inference Trajectory Suite, comprising 18k SFT and 38k RL samples, provides a foundational resource for instilling cinematic logic into MLLMs.
+Experimental results demonstrate that CamReasoner-7B, built upon Qwen2.5-VL-7B, substantially improves over its backbone, raising binary classification accuracy from 73.8\% to 78.4\% and VQA accuracy from 60.9\% to 74.5\%, consistently surpassing both proprietary models such as GPT-4o and strong open-source baselines.
+We hope CamReasoner can serve as a useful step toward bridging visual perception and structured deduction for camera movement understanding.